shabin5785/react-notes/Notes_1.md

 - Graphql is a unified interface for getting data.
 It exposes a single end point, against which we can make a query or a mutation .The request is specified in JSON object

 - so graphql need only one query to fetch all comments.
 Also we tell graphql what fields to return.
-Like a db query for rest end points.
+Like a db query for rest end points.So we can fetch comments of a post in a single query.
+The relationship is built in graphql, like a relational db.